-Mary holds a Master of Architecture from Yale University and graduated Magna Cum Laude with a Bachelor of Arts from the University of Pennsylvania where she studied the History of Architecture and Fine Arts.
-She has served on the Honors Committee of the New York Chapter of the American Institute of Architects and is a member of the League Council of the Architectural League.
+She earned a Master of Architecture from Yale University and a Bachelor of Arts from the University of Pennsylvania, where she studied the History of Architecture and Fine Arts.
+She has served as a guest design critic at Pratt Institute, Yale University, and Parsons The New School for Design.
+In 2018 she was elected to the College of Fellows of the American Institute of Architects.